threlte/threlte/BUGS.md

 When `ref` changes, the cleanup calls `ref.removeEventListener(name, prop)` on the **new** object (which never had the listener), leaving the old object with a stale listener attached.
 Similarly when `prop` changes, the old handler is never removed.
 The file should either be deleted or the pattern corrected before it's brought back into use.

 **Potential Solution**: Delete the file — it is not used anywhere.
-If it is revived, apply the same snapshot fix used in Bug 6 and Bug 7: capture both `ref` and `prop` as local variables at the start of the effect body so the cleanup closure closes over the values that were live when the listener was added, not the values at cleanup time.
+If it is revived, apply the same snapshot fix used in Bug 2: capture both `ref` and `prop` as local variables at the start of the effect body so the cleanup closure closes over the values that were live when the listener was added, not the values at cleanup time.